repology/repology-rules/README.md

 #### warning

 Output a given warning when matched.
-Useful to catch places which

 ```yaml
 # will catch unexpected versions